jgrembi/jgrembi.github.io/_pages/people.md

   <div>
     <h3>Jessice Grembi</h3>
     <h4 style="margin-top: -10px; color: gray;">PI</h4>
     <p>Jess is the PI of the Grembi Lab.
 She has travelled a non-traditional route to becoming a PI with stops along the way as a company commander in the US Army, an Appalachian Trail thru-hiker, and a global health project coordinator.
-She is passionate about children.... and lots of other things too:) Find her CV <a href="https://jgrembi.github.io/files/JA_Grembi_CV.pdf">here</a>.</p>
+She is passionate about children.... and lots of other things too!
+Find her CV <a href="https://jgrembi.github.io/files/JA_Grembi_CV.pdf">here</a>.</p>
   </div>
 </div>
 <hr style="border: 0.5px solid lightgray; margin: 20px 0;">